skillrepos/codeium-basics/labs.md

 ![view chat file](./images/codeium-40.png?raw=true "view chat file")

-6. We can also use shortcut commands to do these same kind of tasks.
+6. We can also use shortcut commands to do these same kind of tasks like *explain*.
 In the Codeium Chat interface, enter the text below to see the results.
 Notice the results may be more in a numbered list order than the free-form text previously used.
 ```
 /explain is_prime
 ```